 Parallel polyamory usually gets a bad rap and is seen as a negative or unhealthy approach to polyamory.
 Personally, I don’t think it’s that bad as long as it’s something that both metamour want or that one metamour needs and the other understands why and can accept this arrangement.

 In her podcast episode When Your Meta Don’t Wanna, Libby Sinback from Making Polyamory Work discusses a situation in a past polyamorous relationship where her metamour wanted a parallel arrangement, which she found difficult to deal with at the time as she wanted to develop a connection.
 However, Libby later came to understand and appreciate that this particular metamour didn’t have the capacity to invest in their connection at the time for personal reasons.
 So, be mindful that people can choose this approach for valid reasons.

 This arrangement can become harmful when one metamour uses it to pretend that the other partner/s don’t exist.
 If you’re someone in a multi-partner dynamic who is considering parallel polyamory for this reason, then I urge you to think about why you are doing this and see if you can find a way to acknowledge your metamour/s even if you don’t want any contact with them.

 It’s possible to meet your metamour once and/or exchange contact details but never actually have any connection.
 I think this is a great way of simply acknowledging that you share a partner without having to build a relationship with each other if that’s what you want.
 Plus, you never know; you may decide to change your approach at some point in the future.

 Garden party polyamory

-Also known as birthday party polyamory, this approach describes metamours who only spend time together at key events, such as their shared partner’s birthday.
+Also known as birthday party polyamory, this approach describes metamours who only spend time together at key events, such as their mutual partner’s birthday.
 These metamours will usually have a friendly connection with minimal interaction outside of these events.